AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

 (may be we have calculs error , or artifact from our periodic domain ?).

 Conclusion :
-The code seem to produce some didactic features of the galactic dynamics , like the rising effect of the velocity from the hole confinement of negative masse at large radius , and the spirals structure persists for a long time.
+The code appears to produce some importants features of the galactic dynamics , like the rising effect of the velocity from the hole confinement of negative masse at large radius , and the spirals structure persists for a long time.

     Global structure of galaxy strongly depends on the initial condition given.